I like the fur-style of the second nemitz. So why did I draw it like a werewolf in the rest of them?

 I also watched Colbert’s Report with that thing, with which the more interesting part of Conan’s show was competition, and that’s still on the air.
 But not on Hulu.
 Hulu is lethal, evidently.
 It’s not a plot to destroy the world (for one thing, it blocks users from other countries), just its own business partners.

-Science Fox is some guy that I was on very good terms when I initially posted this and the keeper of the bird creature.
-The other one is entirely my fault, but that doesn’t stop me from berating it.
+Science Fox is some guy that I was on very good terms with when I initially posted this and also the keeper of the bird creature roundabout that period.
+The other dork is entirely my fault, but that doesn’t stop me from berating it.
 All the same this is the only picture I ever made with colored pencils that actually looked nice once the computer had eaten it so that much is special.

 I am working on something, but I have to go now!